-The Supported Internship programme is designed to enable young people with special educational needs and disabilities to achieve sustainable employment by equipping them with the skills they need for work through learning in the workplace.
+The Supported Internship programme is designed to enable young people with special educational needs to achieve sustainable employment with a local employer.

 We offer a wide range of options and activities.
-Our aim is to get everyone ready for the next step in life whether it is independent or supported living, Life skills or Supported Employment.
-Learners will study Numeracy and Literacy and Achieve Qualifications at Entry level.
+Our aim is to get everyone ready for the next step in life, whether this is independent, supported or unsupported employment.

-After the Supported Internship programme learners will be equipped to progress into paid or voluntary employment in a full or part-time role.
+After completing the Supported Internship programme learners will be equipped to progress into paid or voluntary employment, in a full or part-time role.

-Learners also get the opportunity to take part in activities such as:
+Learners will also get the opportunity to take part in activities such as:

 The course is free to full time learners with an EHCP.